fishman/oyoh_api_spec/README.md

 ### API v1
 ## Patients
-You log into a patient with the first_name, last_name, and date_of_birth
+You log into a patient with the first_name, last_name, and date_of_birth, for sample purposes please use:

+    First Name: Tammy
+    Last Name: Crotean
+    Birthdate: 1970-04-16

     /api/v1/me.json